ddiegog/TranscriptVoice/README.md

 # TranscriptVoice
-Python script to transcribe audio in real time
+Python script to transcribe audio in real time.
+Using speech_recognition and WhisperAI